OneNoteDev/WebClipper/README.md

 ```

 ### 3. Build and Test
-The default comand to build and test:
+The default command to build and test:
 ```sh
 $ npm run build
 ```